FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <br>

 <h3><a name="m_copy_meta_jpgtiff">Copy metadata into JPG or TIF files</a></h3>
-If a single (JPG or TIFF) file is selected (=destination), then metadata can be copied from any other file containing metadata (incl.
+If a single (JPG or TIFF) file is selected (=destination), then metadata can be copied from any other file containing metadata
+(incl.
 MIE file).<br>
 If multiple files are selected, then metatada will be imported only where source and target files have equal names.<br>
 <br>
 More details on how it works:<br>
-As always in GUI, before you choose menu, you select one or multiple JPG (or TIFF) files -this are destination files.
+As always in GUI, before you choose menu, you select one or multiple JPG (or TIFF) files.
+This are the destination files.
 Now you select the menu and, no matter how many destination files you've selected previously, you'll be asked to choose only one source file (see 2nd scenario).
 Now, there can be two scenarios:<br>
 <b>Scenario 1:</b> If you selected only <u>one JPG or TIF destination file</u>:<br>
 All metadata from source file will be copied into destination file.
-And while destination file can only be JPG or TIF, source can be any kind of imagefile (raw, etc.).
+And while destination file can only be JPG or TIF, the source can be any kind of imagefile (raw, etc.).
 To put it simple: it's just copying all metadata from any kind of file into JPG (or TIF) file.<br>
 <b>Scenario 2:</b> If you selected <u>multiple JPG or TIF destination files</u>:<br>
 Now, you do remember by picking only one source file... in this case, you actualy didn't choose particular source file, but extension(!) of source files and folder where source files are.
-After executing, Exiftool only compares source/destination filenames -and where filenames match, metadata is copied.
+After executing, Exiftool only compares source/destination filenames, and where filenames match, metadata is copied.
 To put it simple: it's just copying all metadata between files which have equal filename (but can have different extension).<br>
 Scenario 2 is very useful in case you have converted many raw files to JPG/TIFF and you know, that your raw converter doesn't copy all metadata from raw into resulting JPG/TIF files.<br>
 <br>
-<u>Note:</u> Because it's assumed, that destination file has been
+<u>Note:</u> Because it's assumed, that the destination file has been modified inbetween (resized, etc.),
-modified inbetween (resized, etc.), not all metadata is desired to be copied.
+not all metadata is desired to be copied.
 Because of this, you'll be asked, if you also wish to copy following tags:<br><br>
 <img src="ExifToolGUI_V6_files/copymetadataoptions.jpg"><br>
 <br>
 -in 99% of the cases, there will be no reason to check any of above option.<br>